 New Legislation Needed

 Is it fair to charge a person with a Gross Misdemeanor or Felony crime for possession of a small amount of marijuana wax?
-The “small amount of marijuana” definition statute, quoted above, should be amended to delete the words “This provision shall not apply to the resinous form of marijuana.”
+We should be amend the “small amount of marijuana” definition statute, above, to delete the words “This provision shall not apply to the resinous form of marijuana.”

 We, the People, should have our rights respected by government to marijuana and marijuana wax, equal to our rights to beer, wine and liquor.